Emerald Ash Borer

 What Can You Do?

-Learn to recognize what the signs and symptoms are of an infestation.
-Learn what the emerald ash borer looks like in its various growth stages and immediately contact your county agent, professional forester, or the Division of Forestry at 615.837.5432 if you suspect your ash tree is infected.
+Learn to recognize what the signs and symptoms are of an infestation and what the emerald ash borer looks like in its various growth stages.
+Please contact your county agent, professional forester, or the Division of Forestry at 615.837.5432 if you suspect your ash tree is infected.